 - December 18, Closing program

-- December 21, Christmas theater
+- December 21, Christmas theater in the community

 - April 17 – 25, 2015, Spring Mission Trip*